 The M50 writes its imaging data to SDXC cards, while the A6300 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the M50 and the A6300 have been discontinued, but can regularly be found used on eBay.
+The A6300 was replaced by the Sony A6500, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M50: